xenit-eu/alfred-api-docs/user/user-guide.md

 ##### Operators

 Operators currently include only the standard AND, OR & NOT logical operations.
-An operator is structured in the json payload as a named list.
+An operator is structured in the JSON payload as a named list.

 * And